fluca1978/fluca1978.github.io/about.md

 ## Me by Television

-I'm not a film maniac, but there a few shows that drove me crazy.
+I'm not a film maniac, but there were a few shows that drove me crazy.
 I don't say these are my favourites, rather are those I would never refuse to watch over and over.

 ### Television